-- 3.2.12.
-The assessment takes into account where claimants need the support of another person or persons to carry out an activity including where that person has to carry out the activity for them in its entirety.
-The criteria refer to various types of support: - Supervision is a need for the continuous presence of another person to avoid a serious adverse event from occurring to the claimant.
+3.2.14.
+The assessment takes into account where claimants need the support of another person or persons to carry out an activity, including where that person has to carry out the activity for them in its entirety.
+The criteria refer to various types of support:

+- Supervision is a need for the continuous presence of another person for the purpose of ensuring the claimant's safety to avoid a serious adverse event from occurring.
 The risk must be likely to occur in the absence of such supervision.
 To apply, supervision must be required for the full duration of the activity. - Prompting is support provided by another person by reminding or encouraging a claimant to undertake or complete a task or explaining it to them but not physically helping them.
-To apply, this only needs to be required for part of the activity. - Assistance is support that requires the presence and physical intervention of another person to help the claimant complete the activity - including doing some but not all of the activity in question.
-To apply, this only needs to be required for part of the activity. - 3.2.13.
+To apply, this only needs to be required for part of the activity. - Assistance is support that requires the presence and physical intervention of another person to help the claimant complete the activity, including doing some but not all of the activity in question.
+To apply, this only needs to be required for part of the activity. - 3.2.15.
 A number of descriptors also refer to another person being required to complete the activity in its entirety.
-These descriptors would apply where the claimant is unable to undertake any of the activity for themselves, even with help. - 3.2.14.
-Activities 7 and 9 refer to Communication support and Social support, which are defined in the notes to the activities.
+These descriptors would apply where the claimant is unable to undertake any of the activity for themselves, even with help. - 3.2.16.
+Activities 7 and 9 refer to Communication support and Social support, which are defined in the notes to the activities. - 3.2.17.

-3.2.15.
 The assessment does not look at the availability of help from another person but rather at the underlying need.
-As such claimants may be awarded descriptors for needing help even if it is not currently available to them - for example, if they currently manage in a way that is unreliable but could complete it reliably with some help.
+As such, claimants may be awarded descriptors for needing help even if it is not currently available to them for example, if they currently manage in a way that is unreliable but could complete it reliably with some help.